EMIL8708/terraform-azure-project-t2/Terraform-Azure-WordPress/README.md

 Use resource "azurerm_resource_group" "example"  to create resource group Use resource provider "azurerm" features to create provider resource

-# We strongly recommend using the required_providers block to set the
-# Azure Provider source and version being used

 ```
 resource "azurerm_resource_group" "example" {